anand-radha-krishnan/trips-to-go/README.md

-Pug - template engine for html in node.js for rendering page Maptiler - to display map in frontend dotenv parcel-bunlder - to bundle js axios - for fetching from backend endpoints cookie-parser - url encoder multer - handle multi part form data, upload files in form sharp - Image processing libray for Node
+Pug - template engine for html in node.js for rendering page Maptiler - to display map in frontend dotenv
+Webpack - to bundle js
+axios - for fetching from backend endpoints cookie-parser - url encoder multer - handle multi part form data, upload files in form sharp - Image processing libray for Node html-to-text - to convert html to text to send in email stripe - for payments compression - compress files to send to client
+Heroku - for deployment